JamesB0T/Windsensor_WiFi_1000/README.md

 ## The Windsensor WiFi 1000 is an OpenSource project to build a wind transducer for sailboats using 3D printer parts and an ESP8266 microcontroller

 My wind transducer got damaged in winter 2017/2018 by a big storm in Netherlands.
 I needed a new transducer for my small sailboat.
 It is a Dehlya 22.
-I looked for an interesting and useful project for my new 3D printer.
+At the same time I was looking for an interesting and useful project for my new 3D printer.
 At first I tried to build the hemispheric parts and the rotor.
 After successful 3D printing I was amazed about the good quality and mechanical precision.
 My printer is a low cost Chinese model JGAurora in prusa design.
 At this point I started my project with the windsensor and I designed all parts in 3D for my printer.

 For designing I use the online CAD program [Onshape](https://www.onshape.com).
 It is easy, powerfull and innovative.
 You just need a PC and a web browser with 3D function (Web GL).
 You find my project under the term "windsensor".
 Copy it to your own workplace so you can view and modify the 3D model.